argonjs/argon/README.md

 var Argon = require('@argonjs/argon');
 ```

-If you aren't using modules at all, the `argon.umd.js` script creates a
+If you aren’t using a module loader at all, no worries!
+The *argon.js* library
-global `Argon` namespace that exposes the same API.
+will create a global `Argon` variable that exposes the same API.

 ## Typescript